Streetwise: Guns and Golf

 Satisfaction Demanded

-David Terry and David C. Broderick were in all respects from opposite sides of the state Democratic Party.
+David Terry and David C. Broderick were in all respects opposite sides of the state Democratic Party.

-Terry belonged to what was popularly called the "Chivalry": Southern-sympathizing men who looked to legalize slavery (or as Terry put it, "open a portion of the California to Southerners and their property.") and keep a class-based power system in place.
+Terry belonged to what was popularly called the "Chivalry": Southern-sympathizing men who looked to legalize slavery (or as Terry put it, "open a portion of the California to Southerners and their property") and maintain a class-based power system.
 Broderick, son of a stonemason, had battled his way up representing the workingman.

 Broderick's comments reached Terry quickly.
 Dutifully, the chief justice wrote Broderick of his displeasure at being called a dishonest wretch of a judge: "I now take the earliest opportunity to require of you a retraction of those remarks."
 Hotheaded and angry politicians of the 1850s could channel their rage in a most elegant fashion.

-The two men exchanged a series of notes, and Terry ultimately "demanded satisfaction".
+The two men exchanged a series of notes, and Terry ultimately "demanded satisfaction."
 Broderick accepted.
-As the challenged, he presented articles for the duel, which detailed the weapons (dueling pistols), the date and time (Monday, September 12, 1859 at 5:30 AM) and the place of meeting (on the farm adjoining the Lake House ranch beside Lake Merced).
+As the challenged, he presented articles for the duel, which detailed the weapons (dueling pistols), the date and time (Monday, September 12, 1859 at 5:30 a.m.) and the place of meeting (on the farm adjoining the Lake House ranch beside Lake Merced.)
 The precise spot of the duel was to be determined when the two men and their entourages met.

 Apparently the sheriff couldn't be bothered to get up early two days in a row.